openedx/edx-platform/docs/internal/restful-api-spec.md

 own schema for storing data, which must consist only of primitive types (string, int, list, mapping)

+The "title" and "description" strings are meant to be displayed in a UI, and as such should be translated into the language specified by the `Accept-Language` header in the request.
+If the server is unable to translate the strings into the requested language, they will be returned untranslated.

 *Note:* This API is read-only.
 XBlock types cannot be created, modified, or deleted through this API; available XBlock types are solely controlled by the server administrator(s).
 Other XBlock types may exist on other servers, but these API